-- 1. A student shall not be absent from all or any portion of the regularly scheduled classes or other mandatory activities without school authorization and parental consent. - 2.
+- A student shall not be absent from all or any portion of the regularly scheduled classes or other mandatory activities without school authorization and parental consent.
+Included but not limited to: Leaving Class without permission/skipping class - 2.
 Students who find it necessary to leave the building because of illness or some other emergency, should first report to the principal's office and sign out.
 They must sign out to leave and sign in upon their return.
 Students who leave at noon and do not expect to return in the afternoon must also report to the principal's office for permission to leave school.
 Parental authorizations will be required.
-A principal or secretary must give approval before a student is to sign out.
+A principal or secretary must give approval before a student is to sign out. - 3.
+Leaving Class without permission/skipping class